davidr9708/Digimon_Card_Game/README.md

    - **2_Database_creation.py:** To create the database and the tables in SQLite
    - **3_Data_insertion.py:** To insert the data from the dataset created in *1_Getting_data.py* into the database created in *2_Database_creation.py*

+## Dashboard
+You can find a dashboard that compares individual cards with a group of card here: https://public.tableau.com/app/profile/davidr9708/viz/DigimonCardsDashboard/Dashboard1